beginning of content

 Key facts

-• Congenital heart disease is a birth defect.
+• Congenital heart disease is a birth difference, also known as a birth defect that affects the heart.

 • There are different types of congenital heart disease.

-• Often babies are born with one or more defects at the same time.
+• Babies born with one type of congenital heart problem often have another type at the same time.

-Congenital heart disease is a birth defect.
-It happens when a baby is born with a heart that has not formed properly.
-Congenital heart defects can change the flow of blood and the way your heart works.
+Congenital heart problems can change the flow of blood and the way the heart works.

 There are many different types of congenital heart disease.
-Some are uncomplicated and do not need any treatment.
-Others can be very serious.
-These might need many visits to hospital for surgery over several years.
+Some do not need any treatment, while others can be very serious and may require one or more surgeries over several years.

 What are the types of congenital heart disease?

-Congenital heart disease is the most common birth defect in Australia.
+Congenital heart disease is the most common birth difference in Australia.
 It affects about 1 in 100 babies.

-A baby can be born with congenital heart disease if its heart has not formed properly.
-This happens when the baby is growing inside the uterus (womb).
+A baby can be born with congenital heart disease if the heart has not formed properly while the baby was growing inside the uterus (womb).

-A problem with the heart or the large blood vessels around your heart can be serious.
-It can affect blood flow to your heart and to the rest of your body.
+A problem with the heart or the large blood vessels around the heart can be serious.
+It can affect blood flow to the heart and to the rest of the body.

 A hole in the heart (atrial or ventricular septal defect).